ClementAMT/People-counting-in-Depth-images/README.md

 # People-counting-in-Depth-images
-Lab from perception and IA
+Lab3 of perception and IA